 "Thank you so much for your attention to detail and your meticulous hand in surgery...
 I appreciate your care, concern, and follow-up."Read More

 Dr. Granzow is a Board Certified Plastic Surgeon who is a specialist in the diagnosis and treatment of lymphedema.
-He is an internationally known expert in the field and performs the three modern types of lymphedema surgery which include microsurgical lymph node transfer, lymphaticovenous anastomosis, Suction-Assisted Protein Lipectomy (SAPL) also known as lymphatic liposuction.
+He is an internationally known expert in the field and performs the three modern types of surgery to correct this condition, which include microsurgical lymph node transfer, lymphaticovenous anastomosis, and Suction-Assisted Protein Lipectomy (SAPL), also known as lymphatic liposuction.

-This website is dedicated to providing combined surgical and other treatment options as a long-term solution for patients with lymphedema.
-Dr. Granzow is a pioneer in the treatment of lymphedema, and personally performs these surgeries in private hospitals in the Los Angeles area of California.
-He was the first to effectively combine different types surgery to treat both the fluid and solid components of lymphedema in the same patient.
-He developed the FLO System (SM) of Functional Lymphedema Operations, the first comprehensive lymphedema treatment system to integrate the different surgical and non-surgical treatment methods.
+This website is dedicated to providing combined surgical and other treatment options as a long-term solution for patients.
+Dr. Granzow is a pioneer in the field, and he personally performs these surgeries in private hospitals in the Los Angeles area of California.
+He was the first to effectively combine different types of surgery to treat the condition’s fluid and solid components in the same patient.
+He developed the FLO System (SM) of Functional Lymphedema Operations, the first comprehensive treatment system to integrate the different surgical and non-surgical treatment methods.

-Dr. Granzow reviewed current approaches to lymphedema surgery at the September 2012 National Lymphedema Network Conference in Dallas, Texas.
+Dr. Granzow reviewed current surgical approaches at the September 2012 National Lymphedema Network Conference in Dallas, Texas.
 There was tremendous interest in this topic and we have included answers to some of the more commonly asked questions on our Frequently Asked Questions page.

-Lymphedema has different presentations that require different types of surgical and non-surgical treatment.
-There is no single method of treatment or surgery that is best for all types of lymphedema.
+This condition has different presentations that require different types of surgical and non-surgical treatment.
+There is no single method of treatment or surgery that is best for all varieties.

-It is important to note that Dr. Granzow has dedicated significant amounts of time to research and investigation of surgical techniques for lymphedema treatment.
-He actively maintains memberships in organizations and societies that promote the safe and effective treatment of lymphedema.
-He not only routinely corresponds with recognized leaders in the field of lymphedema treatment in the United States and throughout the world, but also has spent time with them in their institutions learning the latest techniques and therapies.
+It is important to note that Dr. Granzow has dedicated significant amounts of time to research and investigation of surgical treatment techniques.
+He actively maintains memberships in organizations and societies that promote safe and effective treatment.
+He not only routinely corresponds with recognized leaders in the field in the United States and throughout the world but also has spent time with them in their institutions learning the latest techniques and therapies.

-It is critical that any surgeon you choose to perform lymphedema surgery, keeps up with the latest research and developments achieved by multiple authorities.
+It is critical that any surgeon you choose to perform surgery keeps up with the latest research and developments achieved by multiple authorities.
 You must specifically ask your surgeon about their knowledge and affiliations to confirm that they have trained with all of the different leaders in the field.

 The choice of technique for each patient is critical, and no one type of technique will fit each individual’s condition.
 Suction-Assisted Protein Lipectomy (SAPL), which is different from standard liposuction, may be required if significant amount of fat and protein are present in an affected arm or leg.

-Dr. Granzow practices only the most modern surgical techniques that are completely different from the previously disfiguring procedures performed in the past to treat lymphedema.
-He has gone to great lengths to incorporate the highest levels of safety into his modern techniques to prevent lymphedema from worsening from the surgery or developing at a lymph node donor site.
+Dr. Granzow practices only the most modern surgical techniques that are completely different from the previously disfiguring procedures performed in the past.
+He has gone to great lengths to incorporate the highest levels of safety into his modern techniques to prevent the condition from worsening from the surgery or developing at a lymph node donor site.

 VASCULARIZED LYMPH NODE TRANSFER (VLNT)

-Vascularized Lymph Node Transfers have been shown to be an effective method for the treatment of lymphedema of the arm.
+Vascularized Lymph Node Transfers have been shown to be an effective method for the treatment of the arm.
 Lymph nodes are taken from the groin area with their supporting blood vessels and moved to a new location in the axilla (armpit).
-Dr. Granzow then uses specialized microsurgical techniques to reconnect the blood vessels to new vessels in the armpit to provide vital support to the transferred lymph nodes while they heal in the new area.
+Dr. Granzow then uses specialized microsurgical techniques to reconnect the blood vessels to new vessels in the armpit, providing vital support to the transferred lymph nodes while they heal in the new area.

 The transferred lymph nodes then serve as a filter or conduit to remove the excess lymphatic fluid from the arm and return it to the body’s natural circulation.